 • Set the coffee maker timer.

-If mornings are your chaos zone, doing these small tasks ahead of time is like sending your future self a love note.
+If mornings are your hectic time, preparing these ahead of time can be a way to send your future self a love note.

-Ever laid down at night only to remember 14 things you need to do tomorrow?
-That’s where a bedtime brain dump comes in.
+Have you ever gone to bed at night and remembered 14 things you have to do tomorrow?
+That's where a bedtime brain dump comes in.

 • Keep a small notebook or planner by your bed.